-Every Friday, Mr Bell works alongside the children from each class tending and nurturing the fruit and vegetables.
+Every week, Mr Stockill works alongside the children from each class tending and nurturing the fruit and vegetables.
 When the fruit and vegetables are ready to be picked, they are used in our school dinners or shared with the children.
 Recently some of the vegetables have also been used in cookery lessons with Mrs Robson.

 Why not take a look at our ‘Bug Hotel’ and plastic bottle greenhouse?

 Forest School and outdoor learning activities are planned regularly making links with topics, science, maths and English.